tenacityteam/tenacity/BUILDING.md

     or AVX2.
 This option takes precedence over -DAVX and -DAVX2.
 Disabled by default.

+### Options Controlling Features

 The following feature options are enabled by default if the required libraries are found.
-You may explicitly disable them if you prefer or your distribution has outdated libraries that do not build with Tenacity.
+Otherwise, they are disabled automatically.
+You may explicitly disable them if you prefer or if your distribution has outdated libraries that do not build with Tenacity.

   * **MIDI** (ON|OFF): MIDI support.
 Requires PortMidi and PortSMF.
   * **ID3TAG** (ON|OFF): ID3 tag support for MP3 files.
 Requires libid3tag.